softprops/fixie-grips/README.md

 > equips your [handlebars](https://github.com/jknack/handlebars.java) templates with scala hand grips

+## why handlebars?

+[Handlebars](http://handlebarsjs.com/), like its cousin, [Mustache](http://mustache.github.io/) is a minimal templating language.
+This library adds Scala extensions to [handlebars.java](https://github.com/jknack/handlebars.java), a well maintained, tested, and _fast_ handlebars implementation of handlebars on the JVM.
+What's different about handlebars?
+It's a superset of mustache so every mustache template will also work as a handlebars templateat not extra cost.
+Handlebars has a number of language bindings so you can share your templates across many runtimes ( front and backends ).

+## install

 ## usage

-[Handlebars](http://handlebarsjs.com/), like its cousin, [Mustache](http://mustache.github.io/) is a minimal templating language.
-This library adds Scala extensions to [handlebars.java](https://github.com/jknack/handlebars.java), a well maintained handlebars implementation of handlebars on the JVM.

 Handlebars separates template content from data.
 A template processor will need to be equipped with a way to _resolve_ pieces of data by name.
 Templates define references to names that must be resolvable in a given scope.
 See [this article](http://jknack.github.io/handlebars.java/stack.html) on context stacks for more information.

 Let's walk through some short examples.

-Create a new handlebars template processor and a simple template, specified as an inline string.
+Create a new Handlebars template processor and compile a simple template, specified as an inline string.

 ```scala
 import com.github.jknack.handlebars.Handlebars